Caesium standard: Length

-Between 1960 and 1983, the metre had been defined by the wavelength of a different transition frequency associated with the krypton 86 atom.
+Between 1960 and 1983, the metre had been defined by the wavelength of a different transition frequency associated with the krypton-86 atom.
 This had a much higher frequency and shorter wavelength than the caesium standard, falling inside the visible spectrum.
 The first definition, used between 1889 and 1960, was by the international prototype meter.

 Mass, energy, and force

-Following the 2019 redefinition of the SI base units, electromagnetic radiation, in general, was explicitly defined to have the exact parameters:
+Following the 2019 revision of the SI, electromagnetic radiation, in general, was explicitly defined to have the exact parameters: